Metro Transit Zero-Emission Bus (ZEB) Transition Plan

 The transition to zero-emission buses is one of many strategies Metro Transit intends to implement to make a meaningful impact on tackling climate change.

-Metro Transit hosted the annual Zero Emission Bus (ZEB) Transition Plan stakeholder update summits in October 2022.
-The 2022 annual report, containing the graphics and content presented at the annual update, is available below.
+Metro Transit hosted the annual Zero Emission Bus (ZEB) Transition Plan stakeholder update summit in July 2024.
+The 2023 annual report, containing the graphics and content presented at the annual update, is available below.

 2022 ZEB Transition Plan Annual Report [PDF]